Dumpster Rental for Roofing Dumpster Rentals

 Factors Affecting Cost

-Roof size (square footage affects volume)
+Roof size (square footage affects volume and weight)

 Number of shingle layers (single vs. multi-layer tear-off)

-Shingle type (asphalt vs. architectural vs. wood)
+Shingle type (3-tab vs. architectural vs. wood shakes)

 Weight limits (roofing debris is extremely heavy)